Ricardo López (boxer): WBO and WBA mini flyweight champion

 In his 20th world title bout, López unified his WBC title by defeating WBO mini flyweight champion Alex Sánchez (25–1) of Puerto Rico via fifth-round knockout.
 After López won the WBO title, he said he wanted to give his championship belt to his father, who is a boxing fan.
 His statement to Mexican newspapers prompted the organization to take away López' title and sanction a match between Eric Jamili and Mickey Cantwell to fill the vacancy.
 "It was enough for us," said the WBO president, Francisco Valcarcel, of López' intention.
 "That's a public resignation."
 Dwight Manley, López' agent, said López should have had a hearing before the WBO took away his title.
 "He got no letter, he got no telephone call," Manley said.

 On March 7, 1998, López fought undefeated WBA mini flyweight champion Rosendo Álvarez to a technical draw after referee Arthur Mercante Sr. stopped the contest following an accidental clash of heads in the seventh round.
+This fight was part of undercard featured Julio César Chávez vs. Miguel Ángel González for the vacant WBC super lightweight title.
 In the rematch, Álvarez came in over the mini flyweight limit and was subsequently stripped of his title.
 Due to the weight disparity, the fight was in jeopardy.
 However, López chose to proceed with the contest against the heavier Álvarez with only López eligible to claim the now vacant WBA title.
 López defeated Álvarez by split decision to claim his third mini flyweight title.
 After the fight, he vacated his titles in order to move up in weight.

 IBF junior flyweight champion

 In his first bout at junior flyweight, López defeated IBF champion Will Grigsby of the U.S. by Unanimous Decision.
 He defended his title against former champion Ratanapol Sor Vorapin by knocked out in the 3rd Round.
-On September 29, 2001, López knocked out Zolani Petelo, who had recently vacated his IBF mini flyweight title, the only mini flyweight title that López had not claimed before moving up in weight.
+On September 29, 2001, López knocked out Zolani Petelo in the eighth round, who had recently vacated his IBF mini flyweight title, the only mini flyweight title that López had not claimed before moving up in weight.
 He officially announced his retirement from boxing at a press conference on November 27, 2002, in Mexico City.

 Retirement

-Ricardo López was the third champion in history to retire undefeated and the first to do so as both an amateur and professional fighter.
-He also shares with Joe Louis and Floyd Mayweather Jr. the record for most consecutive title bouts without a loss (twenty-six).
-This streak began with his knockout of Hideyuki Ohashi to win the WBC mini flyweight title in 1990 and ended with his knockout of Zolani Petelo to defend his IBF junior flyweight title in 2001.
-Ricardo only had one draw, which came against Rosendo Álvarez in 1998 in López's 48th bout and was avenged in the rematch eight months later.
-His final record was 51 wins (38 knockouts), 0 losses and 1 draw.
+Ricardo López was the seventh male boxing champion to retire undefeated.
+With 26 successful title fights, he also shares the record for most consecutive title bouts without a loss with Joe Louis and Floyd Mayweather Jr. This streak began with his knockout of Hideyuki Ohashi to win the WBC mini flyweight title in 1990 and ended with his knockout of Zolani Petelo to defend his IBF junior flyweight title in 2001.
+Ricardo only had one draw, which came in his 48th bout against Rosendo Álvarez in 1998 and was then avenged in their rematch eight months later.
+His final record was 51 wins (38 knockouts), 0 losses, and 1 draw.